MinhNgyuen/llm-benchmark/README.md

 #### Command Line Arguments

-- `--verbose`: Increase output verbosity for more detailed benchmark logs.
+- `--verbose`: Prints the prompts and streams the responses from Ollama
 - `--skip-models`: Specify a list of model names to skip during the benchmark.
+Get the list of possible models by running the command `ollama list`.
 Separate multiple models with spaces.
 - `--prompts`: Provide custom prompts to use for benchmarking.
 Separate multiple prompts with spaces.

 #### Examples